To study at Blackpool and The Fylde College, most international students require a study visa. There are two types of study visa:

 After payment of your tuition fees, your statements must show that the balance of money required to cover your living costs has been held consecutively in your account for the 28 day period prior to the date of your closing balance.
 These will be checked for you in advance of your visa application.

-The international student calculator can help you work out how to manage your money and build a budget for living and studying in the UK.
+The student budget calculator by Which? can help you work out how to manage your money and build a budget for living and studying in the UK.

 Tier 4 time limits on study

 It is important to note that with a Tier 4 (General) student visa there is a two year time limit to study courses below degree-level.

 Before we can issue you with a confirmation of acceptance for studies, we will need to check that your application will not take you over the maximum time allowed.